 We have incurred substantial losses during our history, do not expect to become profitable in the near future and may never achieve profitability.
-As of November 30, 2022, we had federal and state net operating loss (NOL) carryforwards of approximately \$276.3 million and \$299.6 million, respectively.
+As of November 30, 2023, we had federal and state net operating loss (NOL) carryforwards of approximately \$269.3 million and \$410.9 million, respectively.
 To the extent we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, subject to the restrictions and exceptions described below.
 Federal NOLs generated in tax years beginning on or before December 31, 2017, may be carried forward 20 tax years and expire on various dates beginning in 2029.
-Under the TCJA, as modified by the CARES Act, NOLs arising in tax years beginning on or before December 31, 2017, may be carried back two tax years, NOLs arising in tax years beginning after December 31, 2017, and before January 1, 2021 may be carried back five tax years and NOLs arising in tax years beginning after December 31, 2020, we filed a refund claim of \$15.7 million to carryback our NOLs generated in the fiscal year ended November 30, 2018, and we filed a refund claim to carryback our NOLs generated in the fiscal year ended November 30, 2018, and we filed a refund claim to carryback our NOLs generated in the fiscal year ended November 30, 2019, to recover an additional \$3.9 million of income tax.
-NOLs arising in tax years beginning after December 31, 2021, and before January 1, 2020.
-State NOLs can be carried forward 20 years and begin expiring in 2029.
+Under current law, NOLs arising in tax years beginning after December 31, 2017, may be carried forward indefinitely, but are limited to no more than 80% of the excess, if any, of current year taxable income (without regard to certain deductions).
+Our state NOLs can be carried forward 20 years and begin expiring in 2029.

-Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period), the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research tax credits) to offset its post-change income may be limited.
+Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period), the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research tax credits) to offset its post-change income or post-change income tax may be limited.
 We have identified two ownership changes since our inception that have triggered a limitation on pre-change NOLs under Section 382.
 A majority of our pre-change NOLs remain available within the carryforward period provided by the Code, subject to availability of taxable income.
-We may have experienced additional ownership changes that have not yet been identified that could result in the expiration of our NOL and credit carryforwards before utilization and we may experience subsequent shifts in our stock ownership, some of which are outside our control.
-As a result, if we earn net taxable income, our ability to use our pre-change NOLs to offset U.S. federal taxable income may be subject to limitations that potentially could result in increased future tax liability to us.
+We may have experienced additional ownership changes that have not yet been identified that could result in the expiration of our NOL and credit carryforwards before utilization and we may experience additional ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
+As a result, if we earn net taxable income, our ability to use our pre-change NOLs and tax credit carryovers to offset U.S. federal taxable income and tax liability may be subject to limitations that potentially could result in increased future tax liability to us.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.